junchao530/ess-site/content/english/get-involved/applications/firstyearrep.md

 The Selection Process will proceed as follows:

 1. Submission of this application
 2. Interviews
 3. FYR Tryouts

 ## Application Deadline

-ESS First Year Representative Applications are due 3:00 PM MST on Monday, September 13th.
+ESS First Year Representative Applications are due 3:00 PM MST on Thursday, September 16th.
 All inquires regarding this application form can be directed to: president@essucalgary.com

 ## Interviews